simpler-env/SimplerEnv/README.md

 ## Installation

+Prerequisites:
+- CUDA version >=11.8
-Prerequisites: CUDA version >=11.8; an NVIDIA GPU (ideally RTX; for non-RTX GPUs, such as 1080Ti and A100, environments that involve ray tracing will be slow)
+- An NVIDIA GPU (ideally RTX; for non-RTX GPUs, such as 1080Ti and A100, environments that involve ray tracing will be slow).
+Currently TPU is not supported as SAPIEN requires a GPU to run.

 Create an anaconda environment:
 ```